jatinchowdhury18/NewMixer/README.md

 ## Rules for collaboration
   - Clone repository
   - Create local develop branch
-  - After pushing changes to your develop branch, make a pull request against the remote develop branch.
+  - After pushing changes to your develop branch, make a pull request against the remote develop branch
-  - Once your changes have been reviewed, and all checks are passing, your code can be merged into master.
+  - Once your changes have been reviewed, and all checks are passing, your code can be merged into master